-Kodak S-1 versus Olympus E-M10 III
+Kodak S-1 vs Olympus E-M10 III

-The Kodak PIXPRO S-1 and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in January 2012 and August 2017.
+The Kodak PIXPRO S-1 and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in January 2012 and August 2017.
 Both the S-1 and the E-M10 III are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Kodak has a resolution of 16.1 megapixel, whereas the Olympus provides 15.9 MP.
+The Kodak has a resolution of 16.1 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (30 percent) than the Kodak S-1.
 Moreover, the E-M10 III is substantially heavier (41 percent) than the S-1.
 In this context, it is worth noting that neither the S-1 nor the E-M10 III are weather-sealed.